 My own translation of an edited comment published originally in German on Klimareporter.
-Last revision on September 11, 2020.
+Last minor revision on September 11, 2020.
 The National Emissions Trading System is now enacted and will be introduced in 2021.

 The member states of the European Union have set themselves ambitious climate control targets up to the middle of the century: the emission of harmful greenhouse gases is to drop by 80 to 95 percent compared to 1990.